gomerudo/nas-env/README.md

 ## Contributing

 So far I am the only contributor to this project, but I would like to improve the design to allow for an even easier integration of different methodologies for the environment.
-In this way, different NAS elements can be plugged-in
+In this way, different NAS elements can be plugged-in.
+Please feel free to join me in this quest!